criscan/LBPA_r/README.md

 1. Lenght frequencies of catches by year/sample (LF)
 2. Biological parameters

-Loo	k	= Growth parameters
+Loo	k	= Growth parameters,
-M	= Natural mortality rate
+M	= Natural mortality rate,
-log_aw =condition coefficient of length-weight relationship (in log scale) bw = potential coefficient of length-weight relationship L50m,	L95m,	dtm = length of maturity at 50 and 95 percent, and year fraction when spawn occurs. h= steepness of B&H stock-recruitment relationships SPRtarget= management objective as B0 fraction
+log_aw =condition coefficient of length-weight relationship (in log scale), bw = potential coefficient of length-weight relationship, L50m,	L95m,	dtm = length of maturity at 50 and 95 percent, and year fraction when spawn occurs, h= steepness of B&H stock-recruitment relationships, SPRtarget= management objective as B0 fraction.

 Once the model is installed, The model can be run as LBPA_fits("filename.xlsx").
 After running, four csv files are produced: model parameters, model variables, likelihood components values, and per recruits analysis